The Accountancy Licensing Library

 Practice Privilege / Mobility / Interstate Practice

-A CPA who is not a resident of Hawaii, is not permanently licensed by the State of Hawaii, and is coming into the state for an engagement that is incidental to his/her out-of-state practice, may apply for an Individual Temporary Permit to Practice (TPTP).
+A CPA who is not a resident of Hawaii, is not permanently licensed by the State of Hawaii, and is coming into the state for an engagement that is incidental to their out-of-state practice, may apply for an Individual Temporary Permit to Practice (TPTP).

-• The applicant must apply for the TPTP at least sixty (60) days in advance .
+• Applicants must apply for the TPTP at least sixty (60) days in advance, and complete the appropriate application and submit applicable fees.

 Click Practice Privilege in the menu bar at the top of this page for additional information.